VasilisPappas/SQL.Cars_database/Examples of queries.md

 from products p1
 join productlines p2 on p1.productLine=p2.productLine;</pre>

+## 3. Get the company's number, company's name (customer name), date of order, status and number of order.
+We want ascending order by company's number whereas descending by number of order:

+<pre>select o.customerNumber, c.customerName, o.orderDate, o.status, o.orderNumber
+from orders o
+join customers c on o.customerNumber=c.customerNumber order by customerNumber, orderNumber desc;</pre>
+> As you can see, we are joining 2 tables.
+We could use the 'using' syntax since there are identical column names for the keys.
+However, I prefer the approach above as it clearly displays the connections.
+Nevertheless, using the 'using' syntax would make the query simpler:

+<pre>select o.customerNumber, c.customerName, o.orderDate, o.status, o.orderNumber
+from orders o
+join customers c using (customerNumber) order by customerNumber, orderNumber desc;</pre>
-## 3. I want each customer to receive the items they purchased, determine the total amount they spent, and identify the employee who assisted them:
+## 4. I want each customer to receive the items they purchased, determine the total amount they spent, and identify the employee who assisted them: